dalecoin/dalecoincore/README.md

 ================================================
 100,000 will be used for swap (10 dalc erc20 to 1 dalc mainchain) click link to swap.
 100,000 will be used to negotiate retaining old exchanges and aquiring new exchanges.
 50,000 for marketing and development.
+[Link to swap will be provided soon]

 Exchanges trading Dalecoin ERC20 token